 Pay Traffic Ticket in ColoradoPage OverviewSUMMARY: How to Pay a Colorado Traffic Ticket

 (Plead Guilty or No Contest)

-- Pay the fine
+- Pay the fine.

-- Option to plea bargain penalties
+- Option to plea bargain penalties.

-- Receive points on your driving record (could lead to license suspension/revocation)
+- Receive points on your driving record (could lead to license suspension/revocation).

-- Incur possible jump in auto insurance rates
+- Incur possible jump in auto insurance rates.

 (Plead Not Guilty)

-- Challenge traffic ticket in court
+- Challenge traffic ticket in court.

-- Represent yourself or hire an attorney
+- Represent yourself or hire an attorney.

-- Possibly lose option to plea bargain for lesser penalties
+- Possibly lose option to plea bargain for lesser penalties.

-- Have charges dismissed if found not guilty, but still pay court and attorney fees
+- Have charges dismissed if found not guilty, but still pay court and attorney fees.

-- Possibly be charged guilty and pay ticket fine, court and lawyer fees
+- Possibly be charged guilty and pay ticket fine, court and lawyer fees.

-- You may see an increase in your car insurance premiums
+- You may see an increase in your car insurance premiums.

-- Possible loss of driving privileges due to an excessive number of points on your driving record
+- Possible loss of driving privileges due to an excessive number of points on your driving record.

-Depending on the severity of your infraction, you may be required to appear in court.
+You may be required to appear in court.
 This should be clearly noted on your citation.
-If you're unclear about this, contact the court listed on your ticket for clarification.
+If you're unclear about this, contact the court listed on your traffic ticket for clarification.

-Pleading Not Guilty
+Pleading Not Guilty in Colorado

 If you're unclear about the fine or court date posted on your ticket, visit the county's website.
 You'll find, at the very least, contact numbers to call to help with your questions.
 Since each county handles ticket procedures differently, be sure to visit the website for the county you were ticketed.

-Most of the information that you'll need to pay your traffic ticket fine will be detailed on the citation.
+Most of the information that you'll need to pay your CO traffic ticket fine will be detailed on the citation.
 If you need more information, visit the county's website.

-Depending on the county you may have some or all of the following payment options:
+Depending on the county, you may have some or all of the following payment options:

-Check Your Driving Record
+Check Your CO Driving Record